 Surface irrigation is the introduction and distribution of water in a field by the gravity flow of water over the soil surface.
 The soil acts as the growing medium in which water is stored and the conveyance medium over which water flows as it spreads and infiltrates.
-Common surface irrigation systems used are rill irrigation, furrow or border irrigation.
+In Water Resources Engineering Different types of surface irrigation systems used are:

 The term 'surface irrigation' refers to a broad class of irrigation methods in which water is distributed over the field by overland flow.
 A flow is introduced at one edge of the field and covers the field gradually.